aframevr/aframe/docs/introduction/faq.md

 For some options, all resources hosted on [GitHub Pages][ghpages] are served with CORS headers.
 We recommend GitHub Pages as a simple deployment platform.
-Or you could also upload assets using the [A-Frame + Uploadcare Uploader][uploader], a service that serves files with CORS headers set.
+Or you could also upload assets using the [A-Frame + Uploadcare Uploader][uploader] LINK DOESNT WORK , a service that serves files with CORS headers set.

 ## Why does my video not play on mobile?